GridPlus/lattice-cli/README.md

 ## Export ETH2 Deposit Data

 If your Lattice is on firmware v0.17.0 or greater, you have access to your BLS keys and signatures.
-You can now use your Lattice to generate data necessary to start one or more validators.
+You can use your Lattice to generate data necessary to start one or more validators.
 For more background information on the data being generated, see [this GridPlus resource](https://gridplus.github.io/gridplus-sdk/tutorials/ethDeposits).

 > **WARNING:** The Lattice can be used to export validator data, but **cannot** be used as a validator itself.
 For that, you will need to setup your own staking node, assuming you are doing solo staking.
 If you are solo staking and do not already have a staking machine, please stop here and get that setup.
 [Here](https://www.blocknative.com/blog/ethereum-validator-staking-guide) is a good place to start.